What Foods Are Toxic to Dogs? The Complete Guide

 Holiday and Seasonal Dangers

-During holidays, keep all food on high surfaces or behind closed doors.
-Make sure guests know not to feed your dog from the table.
-And be especially vigilant about trash cans, where discarded chocolate wrappers, corn cobs, and cooked bones end up.
+Keep food on high surfaces or behind closed doors.
+Tell your guests not to feed the dog from the table (they will try).
+And watch the trash -- that's where the chocolate wrappers, corn cobs, and cooked chicken bones end up, and your dog knows it.

 What to Do If Your Dog Eats Something Toxic